 In a recent case decided in January 2015, Blechman v.
 Estate of Blechman, the Florida District Court of Appeal held that the provisions of a particular Limited Liability Company's (LLC) operating agreement governed the transfer of a decedent's ownership interest in an LLC at death instead of transfer by the provisions of his Last Will and Testament.

-If you or your partners own a business in the form of an LLC and you have not included language in the operating agreement that protects your assets and Avoids Probate In Florida, you should strongly consider visiting an attorney with Jackson Law right away to amend the operating agreement of your LLC to include the appropriate probate protection language.
+If you or your partners own a business in the form of an LLC and you have not included language in the operating agreement that protects your assets and avoids probate, you should strongly consider visiting an attorney with Jackson Law right away to amend the operating agreement of your LLC to include the appropriate probate protection language.
 Call (407) 477-5046 for a consultation.